sulcgroup/crowderoxdna/README.md

 # crowderoxdna
-An updated version of the dna code with ability to include crowder particles
+An extension of the oxDNA model with a new interaction between crowders and DNA